ConEmu/ConEmu.github.io/en/UnicodeSupport.md

    title: Using tasks to run your shells
  - url: CommandLine.html
    title: CommandLine - GUI, Console and Shells switches
+ - url: ConEmuEnvironment.html#ConEmuCpCvt
+   title: ConEmuCpCvt - hack to force output CP conversion
+ - url: ConEmuEnvironment.html#ConEmuDefaultCp
+   title: ConEmuDefaultCp - hack to change output CP if you don’t want to use ‘chcp’
 ---

 # Unicode Support